-Cervical lymph nodes are small nodes, sometimes called “glands,” in the neck.
-Swollen cervical lymph nodes may indicate a nearby infection, such as an ear infection or other health condition.
+Cervical lymph nodes are small nodes or glands in the neck.
+Swelling in the neck may indicate a nearby infection or other health condition.
 Treatment for cervical lymph nodes can depend on the cause.

 The lymphatic system is a network of organs and tissues that helps support immunity.
 The lymph nodes are tiny, kidney-shaped structures that act as filters in this system.
 They trap and kill viruses, bacteria, and fungi before these pathogens can return to the bloodstream.

 Swollen lymph nodes are usually a sign of infection but

 Swelling in the cervical lymph nodes may indicate a problem in the head, neck, throat, or lymphatic system.